 While I don’t recommend freezing the entire assembled cake, those last few slices can be frozen to enjoy later!
 Freeze individual slices on a cookie sheet.
-Once the slices is thoroughly frozen, wrap in a layer of plastic wrap, followed by aluminum foil, and store in a freezer-safe storage bag.
+Once the slices are thoroughly frozen, wrap them in a layer of plastic wrap, followed by aluminum foil, and store them in a freezer-safe storage bag.

 Tips and Tricks for Strawberry Layer Cake

 - Freeze-dried strawberries can be found in the dried fruit aisle at grocery stores like Trader Joe’s, Wegmans, or Whole Foods, or purchased online.

 - Grind your freeze-dried strawberries really well.
 A food processor, spice/coffee grinder, or blender will do this, but be sure to sift out any large pieces to ensure a consistent texture.

 - For perfectly flat, non-domed cakes, use Bake Even Strips (or wet cloths soaked in water and wrapped around the outside of the cake).

 - For perfectly even cake layers, weigh the batter of the cake and divide it into three baking pans.
 (I eyeballed and you can see the strawberry layer is smaller than the others.
 If you’d like to ensure they are equal, divide by weight!)

 - For a pink cake, add a few drops of gel food coloring — AmeriColor is my favorite brand.

 - Take the extra time to crumb coat the cake to ensure the strawberry filling does not leak out and tint the whipped cream frosting pink.